-PROFICIENCY EXAMINATIONS-Credit by examination may be earned for selected courses in AUM curricula through departmental proficiency examinations.
+Credit by examination may be earned for selected courses in AUM curricula through departmental proficiency examinations.
 The minimum passing level for all such examinations is the mid-"C" range.
-Students wishing to apply for proficiency examinations should secure the approval of an advisor, the department head and Dean of the school in which the student is majoring, and the head of the department in which the course is offered.
+Students wishing to apply for proficiency examinations should secure the approval of an advisor, the department head, and the dean of the school in which the student is majoring, and the head of the department in which the course is offered.

-A student may receive no more than 90 quarter hours credit on the basis of non-classroom experience.
+A student may receive no more than 90 quarter hours credit on the basis of nonclassroom experience.